Exponentiation by squaring: Recursive version

 This algorithm is not tail-recursive.
-This implies that it requires an auxiliary memory that is roughly proportional (or higher, if one takes the increasing size of datas into account) to the number of recursive calls.
+This implies that it requires an amount of auxiliary memory that is roughly proportional to the number of recursive calls, or perhaps higher if the amount of data per iteration is increasing.

 The algorithms of the next section use a different approach, and the resulting algorithms needs the same number of operations, but use an auxiliary memory that is roughly the same as the memory required to store the result.